The Kangaroo Chronicles: Das Känguru Manifest (The Kangaroo Manifesto)

-The second volume ties in where the first one ends.
-The reader learns about the fictional Ministerium für Produktivität (en: Ministry of Productivity), which plans to crack down on unemployed persons by introducing the Initiative für mehr Arbeit (en: Initiative for More Labour).
-Meanwhile, a rivalry develops between the Kangaroo and the Penguin.
-The Kangaroo, for instance, installs its punching bag so it bumps into their shared wall whenever it's punched.
-In return, the Penguin places several alarm clocks against the wall in order to wake the Kangaroo.
-Marc-Uwe's editor suggests to the Kangaroo that the Penguin is its archenemy, fighting to advance its kapitalistischen Weltverschlechterungsplan (en: Capitalist plot to screw up the world).
-At an awards ceremony which Marc-Uwe and the Kangaroo attend as were nominees for the "Best Book Featuring a Talking Animal," they meet Jörg and Jörn Dwigs – brothers who founded the right-wing populist party Sicherheit und Verantwortung (en: Safety and Responsibility).
-This inspires the Kangaroo to found das Asoziale Netzwerk (en: the anti-social network) – a group that commits "anti-terror attacks" aimed at "The System."
-The SV is elected to parliament in the next elections and plans to categorise foreigners into two groups: productive or unproductive.
-The Ministry of Productivity implements this plan, despite the efforts of the Anti-Social Network to destroy its databases.
-At the close of the book, the Kangaroo, who still believes the Penguin to be the head of the campaign, is categorised as unproductive and is deported.

-Although each short story remains intelligible on its own, in the second volume, Kling begins to develop an overarching plot line—whereas the first volume primarily revolves around realist depictions of everyday life in Berlin (with the exception of the talking kangaroo), the second volume introduces various fictional, quasi-realistic organisations and institutions.
+The book picks up where the first volume left off.

+The reader learns of the fictional Ministerium für Produktivität (en: Ministry for Productivity), which has plans to crack down on unemployment by introducing the Initiative für mehr Arbeit (en: Initiative for More Labour).

+Meanwhile, a personal rivalry develops between the Kangaroo and the Penguin next door.

+For example, the Kangaroo, an avid boxer, contrives to install its punching bag so it keeps bumping into their shared wall when in use.

+In return, the Penguin places several alarm clocks against the wall, in order to wake the Kangaroo at what it considers ungodly hours.

+Marc-Uwe's editor suggests to the Kangaroo that the Penguin is its archenemy, fighting to advance a kapitalistischer Weltverschlechterungsplan (en: capitalist Plot to Screw Up the World).

+At a writers' awards ceremony—which the protagonists attend as nominees in the category "Best Book Featuring a Talking Animal"—Marc-Uwe and the Kangaroo meet Jörg and Jörn Dwigs: twin brothers and founders of the right-wing populist party Sicherheit und Verantwortung (SV; en: Safety and Responsibility).

+Their encounter inspires the Kangaroo to found the Asoziales Netzwerk (en: The Antisocial Network) – an underground resistance group that commits "anti-terror attacks" aimed at "The System."

+The SV goes on to be elected to parliament the following elections and the Ministry for Productivity begins implementing a policy categorising immigrants into productive and unproductive.

+This is despite the Antisocial Network's fervent efforts at sabotage, which go so far as breaking into the Ministry's server rooms to physically destroy the immigrant database.

+At the close of the book, the Kangaroo—convinced the Penguin is secretly pulling the strings behind the whole campaign—is categorised as unproductive and deported.

+Where The Chronicles revolved mainly around realist depictions of everyday life in Berlin—with the exception of the talking Kangaroo—, in The Manifesto, Kling first begins to develop an overarching plot line, and introduces a number of quasi-realistic organisations and institutions, as well as recurring characters—notably Marc-Uwe's love interest Maria (codenamed Gott (en: God)) and other members of the Antisocial Network.

+However each short story (chapter) remains intelligible on its own.